apache/druid/docs/querying/nested-columns.md

 - During SQL-based ingestion, use the PARSE_JSON keyword within your SELECT statement to transform the string values to JSON.
 - If you are concerned that your data may not contain valid JSON, you can use `try_parse_json` for native batch or `TRY_PARSE_JSON` for SQL-based ingestion.
 For cases where the column does not contain valid JSON, Druid inserts a null value.

+If you are using a text input format like `tsv`, you need to use this method to ingest data into a `COMPLEX<json>` column.

 For example, consider the following deserialized row of the sample data set:

 ```